The Ultimate Handbook for Smoke Bomb Photographers in 2026

 Lock In Your Light

 Make sure you have enough light for smoke colors to pop against your background.
-Natural light works best - but set up supplemental artificial lights if needed so they don't conflict when shooting multiple subjects in one frame.
+Natural light works best — but add supplemental LEDs or flash if needed so they don't conflict when shooting multiple subjects in one frame.

 3. 03